HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 {% include advertisement.html %}
 ## Task Assignment

-Ideal state:
+**Ideal State:**

-- Team members pick tasks to work on as they finish each item
+- **Self-Assignment:** Team members choose tasks as they complete previous ones.
-- Team members indicate if they are blocked/need additional support
+- **Support Requests:** Team members promptly indicate if they are blocked or need additional support.
-- Team members are aware of the priority tasks
+- **Priority Awareness:** Team members are aware of and work on priority tasks.

-Reality:
+**Reality:**

-- Team members wait for tasks to be assigned
+- **Waiting for Assignments:** Team members often wait for tasks to be assigned.
-- Team members take additional time before they reach a conclusion they they need more support/mention it only when asked
+- **Delayed Support Requests:** They may delay mentioning support needs until asked.
-- Team members wait for standup to raise that they are blocked - instead they could have quickly mentioned in group chat
+- **Blocked Communication:** Team members might wait for the standup to report blocks instead of using group chat.
-- Team members work on low priority items/not aware of priority
+- **Priority Confusion:** Team members might work on low-priority items without knowing the priorities.

-What I did:
+**What I Did:**

-- To go to the ideal target state, we need to go step by step - so started assingning tasks explicitly to team members while working to develop a culture where members pick tasks themselves based on priorities
+- **Explicit Task Assignment:** Started by assigning tasks explicitly to team members while fostering a culture where they pick tasks based on priorities.
-- If there is a sense that a team member seems to be struggling or taking more time to deliver, check with them if they need more support or swap tasks as required
+- **Support and Task Swapping:** If a team member struggles or delays, check if they need more support or consider swapping tasks.
-- Sort the work items in the sprint board based on priority so team members always pick from the top
+- **Prioritize Work Items:** Organize the sprint board with tasks sorted by priority so team members pick from the top.
-- Incase, the priority keeps changing - have a weekly Monday call to clarify the priority items for the week
+- **Weekly Priority Calls:** Hold a weekly Monday call to clarify priority items if they change frequently.

-Problems faced:
+**Problems Faced:**

-- Team members don't want to work on a particular task - boring/trivial/other reasons - but at the end of the day we are paid to do it and someone has to work on it
+- **Task Disinterest:** Some team members may avoid certain tasks (e.g., boring or trivial ones).
+Remind them that all tasks are part of the job.
-- Multiple team members interested to take up same work item - determine who to assign based on various factors such as priorities, previous work assignments etc.
+- **Competing Interests:** Multiple team members may be interested in the same task.
+Assign based on factors like priority and past assignments.

 {% include donate.html %}
 {% include advertisement.html %}

 ## Design Discussions/Spikes

 - Sometimes team members jump on a hype train/trending tech/pick something they learnt in a course and decide to use that approach for a story